 Opened in 1951, Balla-Hús is one of the few remaining standalone butcher shops in downtown Budapest.
 Balla's business model has evolved over the decades: instead of meat, today they mainly serve low-priced breakfast and lunch dishes to the shrinking number of local residents (Airbnb, I'm looking at you).

-The star of the show here is the delicious plate of scrambled eggs, which comes sprinkled with crisped-up sausages and red paprika powder (€2.5), and is occasionally prepared by the owner himself, resulting in enormous portions.
-The lunch offerings are dominated by various meat-heavy dishes laid out behind the glass.
+In the mornings, go for the scrambled eggs, which come sprinkled with crisped-up sausages and red paprika powder (€2.5)—expect a generous portion if the owner himself is preparing your plate.
+The lunch offerings include meat-heavy dishes that are laid out behind the glass.
 Think blood sausage and fried chicken liver.
-Pair them with a slice of bread or pickled vegetables, and let the wall painting depiciting a Dionysian feast inspire your meal.
+Pair them with a slice of bread or pickled vegetables, and let the wall painting of a Dionysian feast inspire your meal.

 Balla Hús is one of the few places in Budapest's tourist-heavy downtown that serves a low-priced breakfast and lunch.
 As a result, locals flock to here, both construction workers, and office bureaucrats from the Mayor's Office around the corner.
 Warning: Balla-Hús is closed on weekends!